-Tip 1.
 Create a trial version with in-app purchases or an option to subscribe to a premium version.
 The trial version should reveal the value your application brings.
 And the user should understand why he needs to buy the yearly subscription for $14.99.
 It may be a video course subscription or unlimited access to cloud storage.
 Whatever it is, your price should showcase the value this app can bring.

 Present your application as a solution to a problem.
 Or show how your app helps you solve problems.
 It’s not a part of marketing; it’s about making sure the user understands the benefits.
 Display your solutions via App Store/Google Play video and screen previews.
 Also, include some tips for new users inside of an app (pop-ups and onboarding screens).

-Tip 3.
-Encourage your users.
 Yes, they deserve it.
 Why not give a little gift for the beginning of a subscription period?
 It may be a digital or physical thing, depending on your strategy and budget.
 At the moment, the most popular digital gifts are discounts, free in-app purchases, and social network stickers.